-Section 8.3 Step-by-step: How to make a Level 1 appeal to have our plan cover your care for a longer time
+Section 8.3 Step-by-step: How to make a Level 1 appeal to have our plan cover your care for a longer time share of the cost for your care.

 If you want to ask us to cover your care for a longer period of time, you will need to use the appeals process to make this request.
 Before you start, understand what you need to do and what the deadlines are.